SkroxiousDM/2d12GameSystem/docs/15-equipment.md

 ***

 **Inflict (Condition)**
 If an attack with this weapon causes unsoaked stress, the target suffers the listed condition.
-If no damage rating is listed, the attack need only hit to apply the condition.
+If no Stress rating is listed, the attack need only hit to apply the condition.
 Unless otherwise specified, the condition lasts for one round.
 Conditions have default durations and means of removal, but specific equipment may stipulate otherwise.

 ***